Why Dissociation Happens in CPTSD and How EMDR Helps

 It disconnects before overwhelm fully hits.

 This is why dissociation can show up in everyday moments, not just obvious triggers.
 A tone shift, a look, a feeling in your body can be enough for your system to step in.
+These dissociative experiences are common among clients who dissociate as a way to manage ongoing emotional overwhelm.

 Again, not because something is wrong with you.
 Because something overwhelmed you, repeatedly, without enough support.